huisint/cropsiss/README.md

 `cropsiss cancel mail` is a command that executes cancellations with the informatioin on the Google Spreadsheet and Gmail messages.

 The platforms where you are selling items sends you an e-mail to notify that your item has been sold.
-`Cropsiss` reads the message to cancel selling the same item on the other platforms determined by the information on the Google Spreadsheet.
+***Cropsiss*** reads the message to cancel selling the same item on the other platforms determined by the information on the Google Spreadsheet.

-If you run the command regularly by `Cron` on your machine, you can sell an item simultaneously over platforms.
+If you run the command regularly by `cron` on your machine, you can sell an item simultaneously over platforms.

 The recommended command is:
 ```shell